updated: August 30th, 2021

-Authors shall post their final papers before September 8, 2021, midnight (Vienna time) on the RADOCS website.
+Authors shall post their final papers before September 8, 2021, 23:59 h (Vienna time) on the RADOCS website.
 Papers will be published in the conference proceedings, and will be made available electronically to all conference attendees after the conference.
 They will also be available on IEEE Xplore.

 The conference organizers are also considering the possibility of live online-presentations, but these do not replace the sending of a pre-recorded presentation.
 In the case of live online-presentations, technical support will be provided as needed in a timely manner prior to the conference.
-The time allocated for each presentation is 12 minutes.
-Presentations will be available for preview and update during the conference in the A/V preview room no later than the day before they are scheduled to be presented.
+The time allocated for each presentation is 10 minutes (please note: as opposed to 12 minutes in previous conference editions).
+There will be a Q&A session allocated at the end of each session with 5 minutes for each presentation.
+Presen-tations will be available for preview and update during the conference in the A/V preview room no later than the day before they are scheduled to be presented.
 Check the final conference brochure for the A/V preview room opening hours.
 The session chairs will contact the authors before the session to schedule a brief meeting at the presentation stage.
 This will be an opportunity to review procedures and equipment for the talk.

 Authors accepted for posters in the technical sessions or data workshop shall prepare a poster.
 The usea-ble area is A0 format in portrait orientation (height: 1189mm, width: 841mm).
 It is advisable that posters contain a photo of the poster speaker and contact details.
 Please use the conference PowerPoint poster template.